-The Mental Health Equality Officer position is currently vacant.
+The Mental Health Equality Officer position is currently held by Tony Anderson.

 There are nine Welfare and Equal Opportunities Officers elected to Council.
 It is the responsibility of Welfare and Equal Opportunities Officers to represent the concerns of all students that sometimes fall out with academic representation.